haschdl/sphinx-tagtoctree/CONTRIBUTING.md

 ## Notes to developer

-1. Generating a new distribution for PyPi
+1. Generate and push a new tag

-Run `python setup.py sdist` from your source folder `src` to generate a source distribution.
+`git push origin --tags`

+2. Github action will then publish to PyPi on a new release.

 ## Debugging